Skip to main content

 </template>

-Shared data — HandleInertiaRequests
+Shared data — the HandleInertiaRequests middleware

 // app/Http/Middleware/HandleInertiaRequests.php